 I know that healthy nutrition (and especially how many carbs to eat) is a topic that causes a great deal of discussion in the diabetes community.
 I make no claim that my approach is the best or only way to do it, but it’s what works for me and the clients I work with.
 If you are doing something different that works for you, then definitely keep doing it!

 This is a 1,600-calorie example.
-You can see other calorie levels by downloading them here.
+You can download a PDF with other calorie levels and a shopping list here.

 Meal 1 – Greek yogurt muesli bowl